Promoting Supply Chain CSR

 Determining Procurement from the Standpoint of Providing Equal Opportunity and Fair Evaluation

-As Sharp's business philosophy states, “Our future prosperity is directly linked to the prosperity of our customers, dealers and shareholders,” Sharp aims for sustainable growth and mutual prosperity with all of its suppliers.
+Sharp’s business philosophy states, “Our future prosperity is directly linked to the prosperity of our customers, dealers and shareholders.”
+In line with this, Sharp works with suppliers and all other stakeholders to provide solutions to social issues through business and to mitigate impacts on society and the environment as it pursues sustainable growth and mutual prosperity.

-To these ends, Sharp emphasizes maintaining impartiality and fairness in all purchasing activities and chooses who it will procure local parts, materials, and equipment from by providing Japanese and overseas suppliers with an equal opportunity to do business with Sharp.
-This opportunity includes a fair evaluation of whether a supplier meets Sharp's requirements for quality, standards, and performance.
+To these ends, Sharp emphasizes maintaining impartiality and fairness in all purchasing activities and chooses who it will procure parts, materials, and equipment from by providing Japanese and overseas suppliers with an equal opportunity to do business with Sharp.
+This opportunity includes a fair evaluation of whether a supplier meets Sharp’s requirements in such areas as quality, standards, and performance.

 Close Communication and Mutual Understanding